sziegler11-zz/DeepLearningUtils/README.md

-# earlystopping
+# Early Stopping
-make a baby implementation of early stopping regularization using tensorflow (
+This repo will contain a baby implementation of early stopping regularization, using tensorflow.